-Students may purchase parking permits on a first-come, first-served basis beginning in April for the upcoming Winter Session.
-To purchase a permit for Winter Session, payment must be made for the period requested.
+Students may purchase parking permits on a first-come, first-served basis beginning in April for the upcoming Fall/Winter period.
+To purchase a permit payment must be made for the period requested.
 The minimum period that can be purchased is one calendar month.
-Available space will be sold to second-term students in January.
+Available space will be sold to Winter Term students in January.
 To purchase permits, students must report to the Parking Services office and present vehicle registration, drivers licence, and student identification or letter of acceptance.